Dzh0la/archive-of-tenderness/fragment/in-the-restaurant.md

 ---
-title: In the restaurant, New York
+title: In the restaurant, New York, Shuka
 tags: [memory, trust, withheld-pride]
+address: 38 MacDougal St, New York, NY 10012, United States
 ---

 We sat across the table.